 I’m proud to say that Space Between Counseling Services is a gathering place or shall I say, a holding stall, for black unicorns to deepen their magic.

 We invite you to meet our team and discover our various specialties, which include individual + couples work, and supervision + consultation services (Susan).

-Our two clinicians and two interns spend numerous hours training:
+Our four clinicians and two interns spend numerous hours training:

-Just to name a few of our therapeutic areas of focus --> Trauma Informed, Attachment and Neuroscience based, LGBTQIA, Art Therapy, Couples Work featuring the PACT approach, Family Systems & Internal Family Systems, Brainspotting, and Afrocentric Approach.
+Just to name a few of our therapeutic areas of focus --> Trauma Informed, Attachment and Neuroscience based, LGBTQIA, Expressive Arts, Sexual Health, Couples Work featuring the PACT approach, Family Systems & Internal Family Systems, Brainspotting, and Afrocentric Approach.